 BAFTA has opened entries for the 10th BAFTA Young Game Designers (YGD) competition for 10 – 18 year olds.
 BAFTA YGD celebrates new games talent and inspires the UK’s future game makers by giving young people the chance to design or make their own game.

-Entries are now open and will close on Wednesday 11 March 2020.
+Entries are now open and will close at 9am on Monday 16 March 2020.
 Entries are shortlisted to 40 finalists from across the UK, which will be announced in May.
 The winners will be announced at a special BAFTA ceremony in June 2020.

 Find out more about the competition here